 Your opinions and feedback help us develop new features that make healthfinder.gov more informative, engaging, and easy to use.

-The 2008 redesign of healthfinder.gov and development of the Quick Guide to Healthy Living was informed by 15 different studies conducted over four years with more than 700 Web users with limited literacy skills or limited experience using the Web.
-View a summary of the research findings in Health Literacy Online: A Guide to Writing and Designing Easy-to-Use Web Sites.
+The 2008 redesign of healthfinder.gov and development of Health Topics A to Z was informed by 15 different studies conducted over 4 years with more than 700 web users with limited literacy skills or limited experience using the web.
+View a summary of the research findings in Health Literacy Online: A Guide to Writing and Designing Easy-to-Use Websites.

 - The español sub-site of healthfinder.gov was tested and enhanced in response to focus groups with Spanish-speaking patients who took part in the design process while being taught how to use the Internet and healthfinder.gov.